anners/microservices-infrastructure/docs/getting_started/gce.rst

 created, and ``terraform apply`` to provision the cluster.
 Afterwards, you can use the instructions in :doc:`getting started <index>` to install microservices-infrastructure on your new cluster.

+.. note:: If you get the following error:

+  *** module.gce-dc.provider.google: "account_file": [DEPRECATED] Use the credentials field instead**

+  You will need to add : ``account_file = ""`` to the provider section of your gce.tf file.

+  This is a know bug in older version of terraform.

 Configuring DNS with Google Cloud DNS
 -------------------------------------